 In addition the council holds shares costing £1 in Ubico Limited.
-The fair value of the council's interests in the company at 31st March 2020 is considered to be nil, since it is a wholly local authority owned not-for-profit 'Teckal' company.
+The fair value of the council's interests in the company at 31st March 2021 is considered to be nil, since it is a wholly local authority owned not-for-profit 'Teckal' company.
 As a Teckal' company it is treated as if it was an in house department and the shareholder councils are able to enter into service contracts with the company without undertaking an EU compliant procurement process.

-- (iii) These comprise units in the CCLA pooled property fund, the Schroders Income Maximising Fund and CCLA Diversified Income Fund, the carrying (fair) value of which has been assessed using Level 1 inputs in the fair value hierarchy (quoted prices for identical units) at 31st March 2020. - (iv) Further details of current debtors are given in note 27, page 73.
+- (iii) These comprise units in the CCLA pooled property fund, the Schroders Income Maximiser Fund and CCLA Diversified Income Fund, the carrying (fair) value of which has been assessed using Level 1 inputs in the fair value hierarchy (quoted prices for identical units) at 31st March 2021. - (iv) Further details of current debtors are given in note 27, page 77.
 The figures shown above exclude payments in advance and non-exchange transactions, such as taxes and grants due, which are not classified as financial instruments.

-Long term debtors at 31st March 2020 mainly comprise:
+Long term debtors at 31st March 2021 mainly comprise:

-- an outstanding loan of £0.334 million (£0.496 million at 31st March 2019) to the Cheltenham Everyman Theatre (made in 2011/12 for 25 years towards the redevelopment of the theatre) - loans totalling £6.304 million (£6.415 million at 31st March 2019) made to Cheltenham Borough Homes Limited for between 30 and 50 years for housing redevelopment - finance lease repayments of £3.119 million (£2.392 million at 31st March 2019) due from Ubico Limited (relating to leases of vehicles and plant) - a loan of £0.258 million (£0.383 million at 31st March 2019) to Gloucestershire Airport Limited towards the cost of the runway safety project.
-In addition investments include a loan of £275,000 made to the Airport in 2019/20 to add to the investment loan made of £325,000 in 2018/19, taking the outstanding balance to £600,000 as at 31st March 2020.
+- an outstanding loan of £0.334 million (£0.350 million at 31st March 2020) to the Cheltenham Everyman Theatre (made in 2011/12 for 25 years towards the redevelopment of the theatre) - loans totalling £7.897 million (£6.304 million at 31st March 2020) made to Cheltenham Borough Homes Limited for between 30 and 50 years for housing redevelopment - finance lease repayments of £2.635 million (£3.119 million at 31st March 2020) due from Ubico Limited (relating to leases of vehicles and plant) - a loan of £0.258 million (£0.383 million at 31st March 2020) to Gloucestershire Airport Limited towards the cost of the runway safety project.
+In addition net investments of £0.450 million were made to the Airport in 2020/21 to add to the investment loan balance brought forward of £0.600 million in 2019/20, taking the outstanding balance to £1.050 million as at 31st March 2021.
+A further £0.165 million was provided as a loan to fund the sub-station and radar project.